Thursday, May 11, 2017

 Safari: Art and Science

 On average, how many minutes a week do you spend thinking about the Viewer you use to access Opensim, or SL?
 I bet it's not many.
 Like air, or legs, we tend to think about the viewer only when there's something wrong with it, and rarely remember how much we owe to this free resource.
 But this week, the Safari went to XMIR grid to learn more about one such Viewer, Kokua.
-We followed up the tech talk with Gavin Hird by going over to Metropolis Grid to met up with Zonja Capalini and Ludmilla Writer, on Condensation Land.
-How to get to both grids?
-Scroll down to the end of the post to find out.
+We followed up the tech talk with Gavin Hird by going over to Metropolis Grid to met up with Zonja Capalini and Ludmilla Writer, on Condensation Land, you can read about that in the next post.
+How to get to the places mentioned in this blog?
+The HG Address is given at the end of the post.

 Pathfinder Lester: *^applause!^*